Sun-Woo-Kim/onesignal-mcp/README.md

 ## Acknowledgements

-- [OneSignal](https://onesignal.com/) for their excellent notification service and API
+- [OneSignal](https://onesignal.com/) for their excellent notification service
+- The MCP community for the Model Context Protocol
-- The Weirdbrains team for supporting this project
+- All contributors to this project